audioxide/data/data/posts/20190410-reviews-weyes-blood-titanic-rising.md

   extraordinary, and even if it doesn't quite reach those desired heights, Weyes Blood deserves serious commendation.
 week: 187
+blurb: Despite its glistening arrangements and ethereal production, this is a cheesy, yet excellently realised, pop album at heart; bold and forthright.
 ---
 author: André
 review: >-